Proven-Paradox/shaper-system/Handbook.md

 Some circumstances enable a player to reroll their dice.
 As a general rule, a given die can only be rerolled once, even if the new roll would otherwise qualify to be rerolled.

 #### Boon
 Circumstances or character traits sometimes grant a character an advantage that allows them to get favorable dice results in ways other than increasing their modifier.
 This is principally done by granting Boon +X. When a roll is made with Boon +X, the player may reroll one die if it is equal to or less than X. You must take the new roll, even if it is lower.

-Some examples of Boon in play:
+> Some examples of Boon in play:
-* Varna makes a Stealth roll with Boon +3.
-He rolls his two d10s and gets a 2 and a 6.
+> Varna makes a Stealth roll with Boon +3.
+He rolls two dice and gets a 2 and a 6.
 He chooses to reroll the 2, getting an 8, giving a final result of 6 + 8 = 14, plus his modifier.
-* Jonny aims a gun and takes a shot that has Boon +2.
-He rolls his two d10s and gets a 1 and a 2.
+> Jonny aims a gun and takes a shot that has Boon +2.
+He rolls his the dice and gets a 1 and a 2.
 He can only reroll one die with Boon, so he chooses to reroll the 1 and gets a 4.
 His final result of 2 + 4 = 6, plus any modifiers.
-* Marona is trying to haggle at a shop with Boon +4.
+> Marona is trying to haggle at a shop with Boon +4.
 She rolls a 4 and a 9.
 She is allowed to keep this roll if she likes, but chooses to use the reroll and gets a 1.
 Her final result is 9 + 1 = 10 plus her modifier.

-##### Optional: Boon Splitting
+##### Boon Splitting
-Optionally, if a character's Boon magnitude matches or exceeds the sum of both dice, both may be rerolled.
-For example, if Rin makes a roll at Boon 4, and rolls a 3 and a 1, 3 + 1 = 4, meaning Rin can reroll both dice.
+If a character's Boon magnitude matches or exceeds the sum of both dice, both may be rerolled.

+> For example, Billy Baggins is sniping an enemy, and has Boon 5.
+He rolls a 3 and a 1.
+His Boon level is higher than both dice combined, so he may reroll both.
+He gets a 9 and a 4, resulting in a much stronger hit.

 #### Bane
 The unfavorable complement of Boon, Bane is sometimes imposed on a character when circumstances or sabotage make the character more likely to fail at a task.
 When a roll is made with Bane -X, the player must reroll their highest die if it is equal to or greater than (11 - X).
 Note that Bane does not go above -5, as rerolling any die below a 6 is statistically advantageous.